Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Model

+\paragraph{Two-Settlement Market.} We study the standard two-settlement market used in U.S. wholesale electricity markets.
+The system operator clears forecast net demand $\mu_t\equiv\bE[D_t]$ in the \textit{day-ahead} (DA) market and subsequently clears the realized deviation $D_t-\mu_t$ in the \textit{real-time} (RT) market.
+RT demand can be positive or negative.
+If it is positive, fast generators are called on to increase production; if it is negative, they reduce production.
+The battery also adjusts in real time after period-$t$ demand is realized.
-\paragraph{Generators.} We model two types of generators: generators that have a slow ramp speed can only participate in DA (henceforth ``slow generators''), whereas generators with a fast ramp speed can participate in both DA and RT (henceforth ``fast generators'').
-We assume that we have a continuum of infinitesimally small generators, and each generator is specified by the cost.
-All conventional generators are assumed to be non-strategic, that is generators bid their true marginal cost.
-Each generator also follows the market operator's dispatch instructions on whether they produce.
-This is an intentional modeling choice to capture the shape of the supply curve and how it determines the clearing price and generation cost, while abstracting away non-convex elements such as start-up and no-load costs which we instead capture in a stylized way via the dichotomy between slow and fast generators.
-This model of generators is adapted from \cite{strategic-load-da-rt}.
-(While thinking of generators as a continuum is convenient, it is not necessary: we get the same result with a finite set of generators with zero start-up and no-load costs whose combined cost functions correspond to the supply curve.)

-Let $G_s(\lambda)$, respectively $G_f(\lambda)$, be the mass of slow, respectively fast generators, with cost less or equal than $\lambda$.
-The cost distributions $G_s(\cdot)$ and $G_f(\cdot)$ of slow and fast generators are primitives of the model, assumed to be strictly increasing.
+\paragraph{Generators.} We model two types of conventional generators. \textit{Slow} generators can participate only in DA, whereas \textit{fast} generators can participate in both DA and RT.
+We assume a continuum of infinitesimal generators that bid their true marginal costs and follow the system operator's dispatch instructions.
+This modeling choice is intended to capture the shape of the inverse supply curve and its implications for clearing prices and generation cost, while abstracting from non-convexities such as start-up and no-load costs.
+Those omitted features are represented in reduced form through the distinction between slow and fast generators.
+Our generator model is adapted from \cite{strategic-load-da-rt}.
+Let $G_s(\lambda)$, respectively $G_f(\lambda)$, denote the mass of slow, respectively fast, generators with cost at most $\lambda$.
+The supply functions $G_s(\cdot)$ and $G_f(\cdot)$ are primitives of the model and are assumed to be continuous and strictly increasing.

-\paragraph{Demand Process.} There are two time periods in a day.
-Period 1 is the peak period, and period 2 is the off-peak period.
-Period 1 demand $D_1$ and period 2 demand $D_2$ are both random variables with a known joint distribution $(D_1,D_2) \sim \pi$.